michaelskyba/scripture/README.md

 See https://en.wikipedia.org/wiki/SuperMemo for more information.

 ### Extending
-(Besides modifying the source code, which is not onerous) ``scripture`` can be extended through $SCRIPTURE_HOOK, which functions in a similar fashion to Kiss's $KISS_HOOK.
+(Besides modifying the source code, which is not onerous) ``scripture`` can be extended through $SCRIPTURE_HOOK, which functions in a similar fashion to KISS Linux's $KISS_HOOK.
 Alternatively, put a "hook" file in the directory you're calling ``scripture`` from.
 Your script will be passed several arguments, the first being the type of hook, and the rest depending on which type you get.

 | hook type | arguments |
 | ---- | --------- |